Sophie Jackson interviewed poker star Daniel Negreanu to find out more about his success in the world of poker and his passion for veganism.

-When he’s not at the card table, Negreanu likes to involve himself in politics and philanthropy, often taking to Twitter and stirring debate amongst his followers with controversial questions.
-Amongst the many causes and beliefs Negreanu advocates, veganism has to be amongst those he feels most passionate about.
+When he’s not at the card table, Negreanu likes to involve himself in politics and philanthropy, often taking to Twitter and stirring debate among his followers with controversial questions.
+Among the many causes and beliefs Negreanu advocates, veganism has to be one of those he feels most passionate about.

-In 2000, Negreanu decided that the carnivore diet was doing him no good.
+In 2000, Negreanu decided that a meat-based diet was doing him no good.

 It’s no secret that the average poker player’s diet usually involves an excessive degree of beer and burgers – as might be expected in a hyper-masculine environment.
 Negreanu soon realized, however, that the lethargic feeling he’d get from eating meat started to have an effect upon his poker play, where total concentration and the ability to stay mentally stimulated for hours on end is of utmost importance.